Cornered ECB faces high expectations for virus response | Malay Mail

 Limited options

-In its own statement Monday (March 2), the ECB said policymakers “stand ready to take appropriate and targeted measures”.
+In its own statement on March 2, the ECB said policymakers “stand ready to take appropriate and targeted measures”.

 The restrained language “suggests some reluctance to deploy all tools”, IHS Markit economist Ken Wattret said.